sherwin97/CM4044_proj2/README.md

 This repository consist of:
   1) cm4044_proj2.ipynb.
 A Jupyter notebook consisting of all our codes from loading dataset to generating embeddings and then evaluating the results
   2) csv folder.
 CSV folder containing the original data, 4 different embeddings using different methods.
-  3) result folders.
+  3) results folder.
 A result folder containing all the predicted values from using all 4 different methods.

 Ref:
 1) Mol2vec: Unsupervised Machine Learning Approach with Chemical Intuition